IotaHydrae/IotaHydrae/README.md

 - Embedded Linux BSP Engineer.

-- Another Linux kernel developer
+- Another Linux kernel developer.

 - Love DIY, love opensource, love life and love somebody.

 - Be nice!

-Check more projects on @[embeddedboys](https://github.com/embeddedboys/)
+How about check more fun stuff on @[embeddedboys](https://github.com/embeddedboys/)?

+Hope you have a great day!

 Cheers, iotah